Tiliacea aurago: Technical description and variation

 more or less wholly purplish ferruginous, with the terminal area showing still darker.
 In all the forms, owing to their deeper ground colour, the females show the difference between the two colours less.
 Larva red-brown, paler, somewhat greenish, in front; dorsal line whitish, interrupted at the segments, edged with dark; tubercular dots pale, inconspicuous.

 The wingspan is 27–32 mm.
-The moth flies from September to October depending on the location.